The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Can you see Dublin in 2 days?

 Two days in Dublin is the perfect amount of time to get a taste of the city and get to see the main tourist attractions in Dublin.
-If you are visiting Ireland for a week, 10 days, two weeks or even longer then I don’t recommend spending much more than 2 days in Dublin.
+If you are visiting Ireland for a week, 10 days, two weeks or even longer then we don’t recommend spending much more than 2 days in Dublin.
 Ireland is so beautiful and you will really want to explore places like Kerry, Clare and The Wild Atlantic Way, spend a weekend in Galway or even explore the hidden gems of the Antrim Coast.

 Day one: of your 2 days Dublin itinerary